Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

-#### Task 3
+### Task 4

-The task is to change the code of the function loading contributors to make use of the new suspending functions.
+Your task is to change the code of the function loading contributors to make use of new suspending functions.

-A suspending function can't be called everywhere.
+Note that a suspending function can't be called everywhere.
 There will be an error if it's called
 from `loadContributorsBlocking()`.
 Mark the new version of the `loadContributors()` function as `suspend` to use this new API.

-Copy the implementation of `loadContributorsBlocking()` defined in `src/tasks/Request1Blocking.kt`
+1. Copy the implementation of `loadContributorsBlocking()` defined in `src/tasks/Request1Blocking.kt`
 into `loadContributorsSuspend()` defined in `src/tasks/Request4Suspend.kt`.
-Modify so that the new suspending functions are used instead of ones returning `Call`s.
+2. Modify so that the new suspending functions are used instead of ones returning `Call`s.
-Run the program by choosing the `SUSPEND` option and ensure that the UI is still responsive while the GitHub requests
+3. Run the program by choosing the **SUSPEND** option and ensure that the UI is still responsive while the GitHub requests
 are performed.

-#### Solution 3 {initial-collapse-state="collapsed"}
+#### Solution for task 4 {initial-collapse-state="collapsed"}

 Replace `.getOrgReposCall(req.org).execute()` with `.getOrgRepos(req.org)` and repeat the same replacement for the
 second "contributors" request: